 What do most housing cooperatives look like?

-There are other kinds of housing cooperatives.
-Mobile home park cooperatives usually own the land, utilities, and community facilities; their members own the individual "mobile homes."
+There are other types of housing cooperatives.
+Mobile home park cooperatives usually own the land, utilities, and community facilities; their members own the individual “mobile homes.”
 Some other housing cooperatives own land and community facilities and use legal documents including recorded covenants as the basis for maintaining the desired cooperative controls over functioning of the cooperative community.

 What questions should I ask before buying into a cooperative?